klojang4j/klojang-check/README.md

 ## Vulnerabilities

 Being all about making code as robust as possible, the <i>Klojang Check</i> code base is itself regularly tested for vulnerabilities.
-It is currently not affected by any CVE.
+It is currently not affected by any CVE, however light-weight.
 Its surface consists of barely 15 types and it has zero dependencies outside `java.base`.
 You can find the latest **vulnerabilities report** **[here](https://klojang4j.github.io/klojang-check/2/vulnerabilities/dependency-check-report.html)**.

 ## Performance

-No one is going to use a library just to check things that aren't even related to their business logic. <i>Klojang Check</i> is incurs practically zero overhead.
+No one is going to use a library just to check things that aren't even related to their business logic. <i>Klojang Check</i> incurs practically zero overhead.
 That's because it doesn't really _do stuff_.
 As mentioned, it only provides a set of syntactical constructs that make precondition validation more concise.
 Of course, if a value needs to be in a `Map` before it even makes sense to continue with the rest of a